cornell-dti/trends-in-web-dev-website/versioned_docs/version-2022sp/assignment3.md

 ## Step 5 - Submission

+Make sure you've completed all of the TODOs, including your name/netid in `Footer.tsx` and the hours worked in `index.tsx`

 Once you are done, please zip up everything in your project folder EXCEPT the `node_modules` and `.next` folders.